 Anesthesia Cart Set-up: Designing Your Workstation

-As a result, Waterloo Healthcare anesthesia carts can be outfitted with dual credential controlled substance drawers that will restrict cart access to only those with authorization to handle these high level drugs.
+As a result, Waterloo Healthcare anesthesia carts can be outfitted with dual credential controlled substance drawers that will restrict cart access to only those with authorization to handle these high-level drugs.
 Our electronic “controlled substance” locks can be purchased with proximity badge readers that will work with most hospital employee security badges.
 One wave of a properly programmed employee badge across the proximity reader will unlock all drawers EXCEPT the controlled substance (medication) drawer.
 To gain access to this cart drawer an anesthesiologist would need to enter a second numeric code on the electronic keypad to open the “controlled substance” drawer.
-This dual credential locking system helps minimize pilferage and abuse of the high level narcotics stored in the drug drawer.
+This dual credential locking system helps minimize pilferage and abuse of the high-level narcotics stored in the drug drawer.
+Having a series of safety measures in place offers the greatest protection for your carts and the supply of medications they store.

-The second cart drawer is often times stocked with medical intubation supplies such as endotracheal tubes of various sizes, stylets, laryngoscope blades and handles, Nasopharyngeal Airways, tongue depressors, and more.
-These medical supplies are used to establish an airway prior to procedure.
+The second cart drawer is typically storage for medical intubation supplies such as endotracheal tubes of various sizes, stylets, laryngoscope blades and handles, Nasopharyngeal Airways, tongue depressors, and more.
+These medical supplies are used to establish an airway prior to a procedure.

 The fourth drawer of the cart can serve as storage for IV supplies.
 Contents might include, alcohol prep pads, adhesive tape, IV catheters, Luer Lock Syringes, and tourniquets.